 Oscar Rabin was born in Moscow in 1928 to a family of physicians and started to draw in early childhood.
-During the war (1942 - 1944) he studied at the art studio at the House of Young Pioneers where his teacher was Yevgeny Kropivnitsky.
-Rabin often visited his teacher’s house
+During the war (1942 - 1944) he studied at the art studio at the House of Young Pioneers where his teacher was Yevgeny Kropivnitsky, whom Rabin spent much time with.

 At the end of the war, after liberation of Latvia by the Soviet Army, Rabin went to visit his relatives in Riga and joined the Latvian Academy of Fine Arts.
 However, after the Victory in 1945 he returned to Moscow and continued to interact with Yevgeny Kropivnitsky.
 That same year, he entered the second year course of the Surikov Institute, but feeling nostalgic for the Latvian Academy of Fine Arts, returned there for some time before coming back to Moscow for good in the autumn of 1947.